Lenore Pipes

 Lenore Pipes (born 1 November 1985) is a Guamanian former road cyclist.
 She participated at the 2012 UCI Road World Championships.

 Personal life

-Pipes completed her undergraduate degree in biology and aanthropology from Swarthmore College.
+Pipes completed her undergraduate degree in biology and anthropology from Swarthmore College.
 She then went on to pursue a Ph.D. in computational biology at Cornell University, and is a postdoctoral research fellow at University of California, Berkeley.